CREDIT & GRADES

 GradesStudents have three grading options for Continuing Studies courses:

-- Letter Grade (A, B, C, D, No Pass) - written work is required
+- Letter Grade (A, B, C, D, No Pass) - final paper, or other assigned work, is required

 - Credit/No Credit (CR/NC) - attendance and participation (as determined by the instructor) is required